arteam/simple-json-rpc/client/README.md

 ## JSON-RPC 2.0 client

-Simple JSON-RPC client is a convenient way to access a JSON-RPC 2.0 server.
+`simple-json-rpc` client is a convenient way to access a JSON-RPC 2.0 server.
 It exposes two styles of API:

-* Fluent-style type-safe builder API for generating requests and handling responses;
+* The fluent type-safe builder style API for generating requests and handling responses;
-* Object style API for representing a remote service as a Java interface.
+* The object style API for representing a remote service as a Java interface.

 ### Client

 The basic class in API is `JsonRpcClient`.
-It's a factory for creating request builders: you pass to it an implementation of the `Transport` class.
-It actually sends a request through the network and converts a response to a text implementation.
-Other optional argument is Jackson's `ObjectMapper` which could be used for customization of JSON serialization and data binding.
+It's a factory for creating request builders: you configure it with a `Transport`. `JsonRpcClient` sends requests via the network and converts a response to a text/byte representation.
+You can specify a custom `ObjectMapper` which could be used for customization of JSON serialization and data binding.
 After that `JsonRpcClient` is ready for creating builders and proxies.

 #### Configuration